Shisthruna28/Deep_reinforcement_learning/DRL_PPO/README.md

 python play.py -m /DRL_PPO/saves/ppo-train/best_+2549.112_1496000.dat
 ```

+## Train model
-## Train modelThe train.py trains the PPO agent  and saves the logs in runs directory
+The train.py trains the PPO agent  and saves the logs in runs directory
 The Config.py contains the hyperparameter to be tuned.